NFL Rumors: Cardinals give Kyler Murray massive five-year contract

 - Aaron RodgersLiveTodayTomorrowvs--|

-Report: Kyler Murray gets massive five-year contract from Cardinals originally appeared on NBC Sports Boston
+Report: Kyler Murray gets massive five-year contract from Cardinals originally appeared on NBC Sports Philadelphia

 The Arizona Cardinals have locked up their star quarterback long term.